All Episodes

 The first scoop they had on Sunday was Gonzalez is gone, and the White House has asked Republicans to go out and try to find replacements.

-White House shot that down, so to hell with that.
+The White House shot that down, said to hell with that.

 Now we've got the second scoop that they blew, and that is that Edwards was going to suspend his campaign.

-Now, what is it is driving these people to get this?
+Now, what is it that's driving these people to get this?

 I suspect they're trying to beat Drudge.

-I think I think they're trying I think everybody on the internet who breaks news so for aiming at Drudge, but that's two boondoggles in one week.
+I think everybody on the internet who breaks news aiming at Drudge, but that's two boondoggles in one week.

-Will we I uh the the the people that that uh started the politico defected uh they went over the wall at night when the guards couldn't see them from the Washington Post.
+The people that started the Politico defected, they went over the wall at night when the guards couldn't see them from the Washington Post.

-Uh you know, it was on their blog today about Edwards and last night, well this morning that Edwards would not suspend the or would suspend the campaign.
+Now, it was on their blog today about Edwards and last night, well, this morning, that Edwards would not suspend, or would suspend the campaign.

 Now, about that, I have a theory.

-And you know me, I have a theory, and I I I pronounce it.
+And you know me, I have a theory, and I pronounce it.

 Wife gets cancer, you've got two kids.